 - Acquisitions are not just for large businesses.
 Small businesses can use them to gain competitive advantage over other companies.

-- Acquisitions are used to expand the customer reach of a business, and is generally much cheaper than growing through extensive and expensive marketing work.
+- Acquisitions are used to expand the customer reach of a business and are generally much cheaper than growing through extensive and expensive marketing work.

 - Mergers are used to make the business more comprehensive for its customers (i.e. finding new products to sell to gain more clients).

-When large businesses engage in mergers and acquisitions, they do so because they want to gain competitive advantage through areas like:
+When large businesses engage in mergers and acquisitions, they do so because they want to gain a competitive advantage in areas such as:

 - Acquiring new customers